 The Company is an exploration stage company and has not generated positive cash flows from its operations.
 As a result, the Company has been dependent on equity and production-based financings for additional funding.
-Working capital on hand at December 31, 2018 was approximately \$6.8 million with a cash balance of approximately \$6.1 million.
-Management believes it has adequate financial resources to satisfy its obligations over the next 12 month period and up to the time when the Company expects the Entrée/Oyu Tolgoi JV Property will commence production.
+Working capital on hand at December 31, 2019 was approximately \$5.5 million.
+Management believes it has adequate financial resources to satisfy its obligations over the next 12-month period.
 The Company does not currently anticipate the need for additional funding during this time.